-You can add key:value tags to your files just like you would a normal tag, with a couple of additional notes:
+You can add custom metadata entries to your files in the Custom Metadata section just like you would a normal tag, with a couple of additional notes:

-- Each key:value tag needs to have a colon (:) in the tag
+- Each field:value entry needs to have a colon (:)

-- All information before the colon (:) is read as the key (the category or metadata field)
+- All information before the colon (:) is read as the field (the category or metadata field)

 - All information after the colon (:) is read as the value of that category or metadata field for that particular file

-- It's best to not add any spaces between the final character of the key and the first character of the value (i.e. "Source:Unknown" rather than "Source : Unknown").
-You can still use spaces within the key or the value (i.e. "Medium:Digital Photograph").
+- It's best to not add any spaces between the final character of the field and the first character of the value (i.e. "Source:Unknown" rather than "Source : Unknown").
+You can still use spaces within the field or the value (i.e. "Medium:Digital Photograph").

-To add a new key:value tag to a file in your archive, select the file you wish to add the tag to, then look at the Info tab on the right side of the screen.
-Click under the Tags heading to add a new tag.
-A text box will appear where you can add a tag.
+To add a new custom metadata entry to a file in your archive, select the file you wish to add the custom metadata field and value to, then look at the Info tab on the right side of the screen.
+Under Custom Metadata, begin typing in your field and value pair in the text box.

-Type in the entire tag you wish to add, including the key, a colon (:), and then the value (i.e. "Location:Tennessee"), then click Done.
-The tag will be added to your file.
+Type in the entire tag you wish to add, including the field, a colon (:), and then the value (i.e. "Location:Tennessee"), then click Done.
+The custom metadata will be added to your file.

-If you wish to use that tag again for another file, select the file then click under the Tags heading to open the Tags editor.
-Listed below the text box are all the tags you've entered into your archive.
-Select the tag you wish to add by clicking the circle next to the tag, and the tag will be added to your file.
+If you wish to use that tag again for another file, select the file then click under the Custom Metadata heading to open the Custom Metadata editor.
+Listed below the text box are all the Custom Metadata fields and values you've entered into your archive.
+Select the entry you wish to add by clicking the circle next to the custom metadata, and the custom metadata will be added to your file.

 If you want to remove a tag from that file, find the tag in the drop down list and click the circle again to deselect it.